Laugavegur & Fimmvörðuháls Trek for Solo Travelers- 6 Day Tour (Huts) | TR-L6H-SOLO

-Solo Traveler Hiking in Iceland - from Landmannalaugar to Thorsmork & Fimmvorduhals Volcano on July 3rd.
-Attention to all Solo Travelers!
+Solo Traveler Hiking in Iceland - from Landmannalaugar to Thorsmork & Fimmvorduhals Volcano.
 Join us on a hike of a lifetime through Iceland's most famous hiking trail, the Laugavegur & Fimmvörðuháls.
 Meet like-minded fellow single travelers and enjoy trekking through beautifully diverse landscapes in the Highlands of Iceland.
 Share experiences and make memories!

 - 6 days / 5 nights